-The Department of Radiation Medicine part of the North Shore-LIJ Cancer Institute provides a wide range of radiation medicine services to adult and pediatric patients at five locations across Long Island, Queens and Manhattan.
-Our highly experienced radiation oncologists and treatment teams are committed to providing state-of-the-art technology and ensure quality care through evidence based treatment and one of a kind patient safety programs.
+The Department of Radiation Medicine part of the North Shore-LIJ Cancer Institute provides a wide range of radiation medicine services to adult and pediatric patients in Long Island, Queens, Manhattan, and Staten Island.
+Our highly experienced radiation oncologist and treatment teams utilize state-of-the-art technology and ensure quality care through evidence based treatment and one of a kind patient safety programs.

-Treatment is provided in a caring and professional environment by staff that is dedicated to making your visit as informative and stress-free as possible.
-Our full-time physicians are active in research to advance the field of radiation medicine and in educating the next generation of radiation oncologists.
+Treatment is provided in caring and professional environment by staff that is dedicated to making your visit as informative and stress-free as possible.
+Our full time staff is active in research to advance the field of radiation medicine and in educating the next generation of radiation oncologist and medical physicists.

 Personalized Radiation Medicine Care

 You are incredibly unique; so is the care and treatment we provide to you.
 The types of treatment available include:

 - Intensity modulated radiation therapy (IMRT) is one of the recent advances in the delivery of radiation.
 IMRT differs from 3D-CRT by modifying the intensity of the radiation within each of the radiation beams and allows delivery of higher doses of radiation to tumors, especially those near vital areas, while lowering doses to nearby healthy tissue.

 - Image guided radiation therapy (IGRT) uses X-ray imaging during the treatments to locate and focus radiation beams more precisely on tumors.
 IGRT enables physicians to make real-time adaptation to the treatment plan.